simongregersen/thyultra/content.en/_index.md

 roaring red deer, to Agger Tange in the south, where tens of thousands of migratory birds stop off to rest, Cold Hawaii Ultra takes you through it all.

-Race either **12 km**, **24 km**, **50 km**, **50 miles (81 km)**, or **100 miles** on foot through
+Race either **12 km**, **24 km**, **50 km**, **50 miles (81 km)**, or **100 miles (162 km)** on foot
-grand scenery characterized by the vast coastal dunes, jaw-dropping heathlands, and the peaceful dune plantations.
+through grand scenery characterized by the vast coastal dunes, jaw-dropping heathlands, and the peaceful dune plantations.
 The course will take you onto small single tracks in-between the dunes, down to the beach, and through coniferous plantations and small coastal fishing villages where fishing cutters are still landed and beached every day.

 The entire race area spans from Løkken in the north to Agger in the south.
 With deviations throughout, all the courses follow the [West Coast